Malaysia My Second Home Program

-Capital gains derived from the sale of securities are tax-exempt, those derived from the sale of real properties are subject to the Real Property Gains Tax at rates of 30% for properties held up to 3 years, 20% on the fourth year, 15% on the fifth year and 5% after 5 years.
+Capital gains derived from the sale of securities are tax-exempt.
+Those derived from the sale of real properties are subject to the Real Property Gains Tax at rates of 30% for properties held up to 3 years, 20% on the fourth year, 15% on the fifth year and 5% after 5 years.

 Goods and Services tax is levied on certain goods and services at a 6% rate.

 With regard to corporations, resident entities are taxed on their income accrued in Malaysia at a 24% rate.
 Reduced tax rates may apply to SMEs.
 Companies incorporated in the federal territory of Labuan may elect to pay a fixed amount of MYR20,000 or be taxed at 3% on their profits.

 This should not be construed as tax advice.
-Flag Theory | Passports.IO has access to a global network of qualified attorneys and accountants who can give you the proper advice for your particular circumstances.
+We have access to a global network of qualified attorneys and accountants who can give you the proper advice for your particular circumstances.
 Contact us for further information.

-- Tax residency days 182
+- 纳税居留天数 182

-Our qualified attorney in Malaysia, will handle all paperwork, and guide you through each step of the process to ensure that it is as fast, efficient and pain free as possible.
+Our qualified attorney in Malaysia will handle all paperwork, and guide you through each step of the process to ensure that it is as fast, efficient and pain-free as possible.